AmosNimos/Battle-Cry/README.md

 > The therminology is still open to change. send your suggestion in the github discussion.
 #### Summon card
-monster all have effect
+all have effect,
 flavore text is separate from the card and can be found online instead.
-(NO WASTED SPACE)
+(NO WASTED SPACE!)

-They have Attack point and Life point. the attack is the damage they do life is the amounth of total damage they can't take befor dying does not automatically regenerate after battle except if specified otherwise by a card
+summon have Power point and Life point.

+The Power is the damage they do.
+The life is the amounth of total damage they can't take befor dying does not automatically regenerate after battle except if specified otherwise by a card.

 #### Game theme and concept
-This is a serius looking game with dark artstyle.
+This is a serius looking game aim at adult, with dark artstyle.
 The card color it self is black. the concept of the game is that each card is the page out of a Mage book and every card is an arcane invocation.